Tuzo and Jason: the colossal amorphous masses located inside the Earth that have scientists on alert

 In that strange world

 The environment in question is the lower mantle, the layer of rock that sits just above the planet’s core.
-That mostly solid mantle is another world, a swirling place dotted with a kaleidoscope of crystals, from diamonds (of which there are about a quadrillion tons) to minerals so rare they don’t exist on Earth. planet surface.
+That mostly solid mantle is another world, a swirling place dotted with a kaleidoscope of crystals, from diamonds (of which there are regarding a quadrillion tons) to minerals so rare they don’t exist on Earth. planet surface.

 In fact, the most abundant rocks in this layer, bridgmanite and davemaoite, are largely a mystery to scientists.
 They need the ultra-high pressures unique to the interior of the planet to develop and will fall apart if brought into our realm.